cosmo0920/leptonica-capi-go/README.md

 ## instalation

-Before you use this library, please install `leptonica`.
+Before you use this library, please install `leptonica-1.71`.

 ### OSX